davidcortesortuno/paper-2022_toggle-like_current_induced_bp_dynamics_3d_skyrmion_strings/README.md

 Notebooks where the energy of the configurations is analysed and where visualisations of the configurations are shown, can be found in the [data_analysis](data_analysis) directory.
-Data analysis of the MuMax3 [2] simulation outputs is performed using the OOMMFPy library [5] Plots of the simulations are performed using Matplotlib [3].
+Data analysis of the MuMax3 [2] simulation outputs is performed using the OOMMFPy library [5].
+Plots of the simulations are performed using Matplotlib [3].
 Data analysis is done via Numpy arrays [4].
+Visualizations are done using Paraview [6] and PyVista [7].

 In the notebooks the main method is to compute the mean value of the out of plane component of the magnetization across the film thickness, which is in the